RogerJFX/typernate/HOWTO.md

 TestType myTestType;
 ~~~~~~~~~~~

-Member testType must never contact the database.
+Member myTestType must never contact the database.
 It's Object nameDoesNotMatter being responsible for communicating with the database.

-EntityDeserializer will translate *Object nameDoesNotMatter* to its target *TestType testType* after being fetched from database.
+EntityDeserializer will translate *Object nameDoesNotMatter* to its target *TestType myTestType* after being fetched from database.

 And the other way:

-EntitySerializer will translate *TestType testType* to *Object nameDoesNotMatter* before persiting.
+EntitySerializer will translate *TestType myTestType* to *Object nameDoesNotMatter* before persiting.